 Boskalis makes targeted investments to maintain or expand our strong market position.
 Over the past few years we have invested in the fleet across the breadth of the group.
-Furthermore, we have expanded our fleet for offshore transport and installation through the acquisition of SMIT, Dockwise, Fairmount and VBMS.
+Furthermore, we have expanded our fleet for offshore transport and installation through the acquisition and integration of SMIT, Dockwise, Fairmount and VBMS.
 We also design and convert our own vessels.
 These new vessels incorporate innovative technologies and meet the most stringent demands with respect to efficiency and energy consumption.
 We will continue to selectively invest in our fleet in line with our strategy.

 Today and in the future